cwcyau/group-information/README.md

 # Research Group Information

 The following provides some information about the group and how it works.
+The group is administered via the Nuffield Department for Women's and Reproductive Health (NDWRH) but physically based in the Big Data Institute (BDI) where we rent space.

 ## Group members